Jars of Clay (album): Track listings

-Jars of Clay Platinum is the title of the special edition album that Jars of Clay released in 1996 when the self-titled debut attained platinum status.
+The album was re-released as Jars of Clay Platinum in 1996 when the self-titled debut attained platinum status.
 The album has the same track listing as the original, though cover and artwork are different from the original album, designed specifically to commemorate the album being a platinum release.
 Each of the 20,000 discs are numbered, providing each unit its own degree of uniqueness.
 The song "Four Seven" is no longer a hidden track, it is now part of the album as track 11.
+On this version "Blind" runs for 5:59 with the last two minutes being silence.